 Over his brief four-year career Ferguson compiled a 99-64 record with a 2.67 ERA.
 At the plate he finished with a .288 career mark with 157 RBIs.
-While Ferguson’s career statistics did not reach levels usually attributed to greatness, nearly half a century after his death his exploits on the baseball field were still vividly remembered by those who saw him play.
+While Ferguson’s career statistics did not reach levels usually attributed to greatness, many years after his death his exploits on the baseball field were still vividly remembered by those who saw him play.
 In 1924 sportswriter W.B.
 Hanna included Ferguson on his 25-man roster of greatest players in baseball history.
 Interestingly, Hanna tabbed Ferguson for this honor on the basis of his ability on the mound, in the field, and at the bat.
 “Ferguson belongs in the ‘twenty-five’ because he was the game’s best all around player,” Hanna wrote.
 “There have been men who could look after as many positions, but none who could play them all so well.
 Ferguson was a pitcher, good enough to be a regular on any ball club of the present; he was a good second baseman, not just a filler-in, but good; he could play the outfield well enough to make the absence of the regulation no handicap, and he was a first class batter.
-There hasn’t been an all around man since his day to equal him.”
+There hasn’t been an all around man since his day to equal him.”11

 In 1925 Leo Riordan, sports editor of the Philadelphia Evening Public Ledger, called Ferguson the greatest ballplayer who ever lived.
 “That goes, too, despite Ty Cobb.
 I’ll tell you why.
 Ferguson could play every position on the team.
-One year he started to pitch for us [the Quakers] and wound up on second playing as well as Eddie Collins. … No better base runner ever lived.”
+One year he started to pitch for us [the Quakers] and wound up on second playing as well as Eddie Collins. … No better base runner ever lived.”12

 Perhaps the greatest testament to Ferguson’s abilities as a ballplayer came from one of his contemporaries, Wilbert Robinson.
 Robinson was a catcher for the crosstown rival Philadelphia Athletics before going on to a Hall of Fame career as a player and manager with the Baltimore Orioles and Brooklyn Robins.
 When asked in 1931 to name the five greatest ballplayers of all time, Robinson rated Ferguson as the fifth greatest, saying: “Back in the old, old days the Phillies had a man who could pitch like a streak and play the infield, too.
 His name was Charley Ferguson.
 You can't leave him off. ...
-But if I have to name the best five you can put down Cobb, Keeler, Ruth, Wagner, and Ferguson for me."
+But if I have to name the best five you can put down Cobb, Keeler, Ruth, Wagner, and Ferguson for me."13

 One can only imagine how many games Ferguson might have won or what kind of everyday player he would have developed into had he lived to play an additional 12 to 15 years.
 However, based on the accolades he received from those who saw him play, Charles Ferguson may very well have been enshrined in Cooperstown next to the greatest players the game has seen.